Class Abstraction

 {

-// Our child class may define optional arguments not in the parent's signature
+// A child class may define optional parameters which are not present in the parent's signature

 if ($name == "Pacman") {